adobe-apiplatform/user-sync.py/README.md

   --delete-list input_path
                         specifies the file containing the list of users to be deleted.
-Enterprise and federated users on this list are deleted on the Adobe side, and Adobe ID's are removed from the organization but not deleted.
+Enterprise and federated users on this list are deleted on the Adobe side, and Adobe ID users are removed from the organization but not deleted.
 ```